signalfx/splunk-otel-java/MIGRATING.md

 # Migrate from the SignalFx Java Agent

-The Splunk Distribution of OpenTelemetry Java Instrumentation replaces the [SignalFx Java Agent](https://github.com/signalfx/signalfx-java-tracing).
+The Splunk Distribution of OpenTelemetry Java replaces the [SignalFx Java Agent](https://github.com/signalfx/signalfx-java-tracing).
-If you're using the SignalFx Java Agent, migrate to the Splunk Distribution of OpenTelemetry Java Instrumentation.
+If you're using the SignalFx Java Agent, migrate to the Splunk Distribution of OpenTelemetry Java.

-The distribution is based on the [OpenTelemetry Java Instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation): an open-source project that uses the OpenTelemetry API and has a smaller memory footprint than the SignalFx Java Agent.
+The distribution is based on the [OpenTelemetry Instrumentation for Java](https://github.com/open-telemetry/opentelemetry-java-instrumentation): an open-source project that uses the OpenTelemetry API and has a smaller memory footprint than the SignalFx Java Agent.

 ## Telemetry data

-Because the SignalFx Java Agent uses OpenTracing and the Splunk Distribution of OpenTelemetry Java Instrumentation uses OpenTelemetry, the semantic conventions for span tag names change when you migrate.
+Because the SignalFx Java Agent uses OpenTracing and the Splunk Distribution of OpenTelemetry Java uses OpenTelemetry, the semantic conventions for span tag names change when you migrate.
 For more information, see [Migrate from OpenTracing to OpenTelemetry](https://docs.signalfx.com/en/latest/apm/apm-getting-started/apm-opentelemetry-collector.html#apm-opentelemetry-migration).